marshallward/mom6-gpu-report/gpu_report.rst

 Implementation in MOM6
 ----------------------

-MOM6 has opted to preserve its Fortran codebase and pursue a directive-based approach.
+MOM6 has opted to preserve its Fortran codebase and pursue a mixture of directives and ``do concurrent`` for kernel generation.

-Most of the options above require extensive rewrites in new languages, as either a kernel-based DSL or a new high-level language.
+Most of the options above would require extensive rewrites in new languages, as either a kernel-based DSL or a new high-level language.
 The MOM6 codebase is very large -- over 200k lines -- and is being used in many research and forecasting systems.
 The dynamic ALE vertical coordinate introduces solvers which are untested in these frameworks.
 Any rewrite will require an additional infrastructure development, which will only increase the development cost.

-We are currently pursuing OpenMP directives.
-OpenMP is a platform-independent language which is supported by all vendor compilers.
-The other option, OpenACC, is primarily designed for Nvidia systems.
+..
+TODO: CUDA/HIP could create vendor lock-in?

+The current approach is to rely on ``do concurrent`` for kernel generation and OpenMP directives for memory management.
+We choose OpenMP over OpenACC for its platform independence.
+Although we are currently focused on Nvidia, selecting OpenMP opens the possibility of other vendors.

+..
 While there is limited support for OpenACC in both GCC and AMD compilers, the Intel compilers explicitly do not support OpenACC.

 ..
 NOTE There are even reports that Nvidia compilers produce faster performance from OpenMP than its own OpenACC.
 (Although I can't imagine why it would even differ...)

+.. raw:: latex

+   \newpage

 OpenMP support in MOM6